ian-whitestone/ian-whitestone.github.io/_posts/2017-08-13-Toronto-Parking-Tickets.md

 What intrigued me most was that he found a fire hydrant that was wreaking havoc with parking tickets, due to it's hidden nature.
 As a result, I decided to try and find Toronto's top grossing fire hydrants.

 For each spot, the total fines accumulated between 2008 and 2016 are shown.
 Take a look at the Google streetview shots and see what you think.
-Some of the fire hydrants are quite far away from the curve, which seemed somewhat controversial to me at first since they would be hard to spot on a busy day.
+Some of the fire hydrants are quite far away from the curb, which seemed somewhat controversial to me at first since they would be hard to spot on a busy day.
 It looks like the City of Toronto has since made efforts to make the hydrants more visible.

 1) 393 UNIVERSITY AVE   - $358,620
 <p align="center">